readium/webpub-manifest/contexts/default/README.md

 In addition to these elements, it also provides a generic term for contributors: `contributor`.

-A Web Publication Manifest <span class="rfc">should</span> contain one or more contributor.
+A Web Publication Manifest <span class="rfc">should</span> contain one or more contributors.

 The most straightforward expression of a contributor is through a simple string: